 With more than a mile of the river Camel running through the property Helsbury Park offers a secluded haven to enjoy some of the best salmon fishing available in the UK.
 Fishing begins on the 1st of May and runs through to December, which is unique in the UK, the best time to fish on site is from September through to December when the river fills after the summer.
 The Camel is the leading salmon river in the South West of England, with salmon and sea trout being caught on fly or spinner depending on the time of the year and the conditions.

-As part of the Helsbury package we provide temporary membership of the Bodmin Angling Association, who manage the whole river from source to sea.
+As part of the Helsbury package we can on request provide temporary membership of the Bodmin Angling Association, who manage the whole river from source to sea.
 This allows you to fish many more stretches of the river Camel throughout the season, as well as access to a mine of superb information and local knowledge about the best places to fish.
 For the less experienced who are looking for a more varied fishing experiences there’s also easy access to the north Cornwall coast with superb rock fishing from Port Gaverne, or beach fishing at Widemouth Bay.
 As well as the abundance of mackerel there are turbot, sea bass, pollock and plaice around the coast.
 Boat trips from Rock, Padstow or Port Isaac, offer even more possibilities including shark fishing.
 Well stocked lakes complete the whole spectrum of fishing options available within thirty minutes of Helsbury.
 There are trout lakes and coarse fishing locally offering carp, roach, tench, perch and bream.

 Golf Courses in the Locale